NormanLo4319/Basic_Algorithms_with_Python/README.md

 3. No larger disk may be placed on top of a smaller disk.

 With 3 disks, the puzzle can be solved in 7 moves.
 The minimal number of moves required to solve a Tower of Hanoi puzzle is (2^n) − 1, where n is the number of disks.

+### III.
+Quicksort

+"Quicksort" is developed by British computer scientist Tony Hoare in 1959.
+It is also known as "divide-and-conquer algorithm".
+It first divides the input arrange into two smaller sub-arrays: the low elements and the high elements.
+It then recursively sorts the sub-arrays.